Mammoth Resources (CVE:MTH) Trading Up 36.4% – Here’s What Happened

-Shares of Mammoth Resources Corp.
-(CVE:MTH – Get Free Report) were up 36.4% on Wednesday .
+Mammoth Resources Corp.
+(CVE:MTH – Get Free Report) shot up 36.4% during trading on Wednesday .
 The company traded as high as C$0.08 and last traded at C$0.08.
-Approximately 205,000 shares changed hands during mid-day trading, an increase of 176% from the average daily volume of 74,157 shares.
+205,000 shares changed hands during trading, an increase of 176% from the average session volume of 74,157 shares.
 The stock had previously closed at C$0.06.

 Mammoth Resources Company Profile